---

 # Installations

 A single connector represents your **integration** with a provider.
-An **installation** represents a single tenant within that integration: one Slack workspace, one GitHub organization, one Salesforce org.
+An **installation** represents a single tenant within that integration, where a tenant is an account on the provider's side: one Slack workspace, one GitHub organization, one Microsoft Entra directory, one Salesforce org.
 One connector can have many installations, each with its own authorization grant.

 ## The install flow

 A user installs a connector by running an install flow specific to the provider.
 For Slack, that's the standard Slack workspace install.
 For GitHub, it's a GitHub app installation.
+For Microsoft, it's tenant-wide admin consent from a tenant administrator.
 The flow ends with the user redirected back to your application, and Vercel Connect records the installation against the connector.

 Each installation has a stable `installationId` that you pass to `getToken` to scope a token request to that tenant: